 An audit is a request from the Department of Labor for clarification of further evidence regarding some detail or piece of the PERM application:

 Because audits can be random and the percentage of cases audited by DOL is increasing, we take all necessary preliminary steps to both help avoid an audit, and be prepared for an audit should we receive one.
-The most common audit is a request for recruitment documentation and all applications received, accompanied by an explanation of how the employer determined that the sponsored employee was the most qualified candidate for the position.
+The most common audit is a request for recruitment documentation and all applications received, accompanied by an explanation of how the employer determined that the sponsored employee was the most qualified candidate for the positimeline”>TIMELINE FOR THE PERM SPECIAL HANDLING PROCESS

 The initial planning process usually takes 1-2 months.
 During this time, the details of the position and language for the advertisement will be carefully set and agreed upon, and the employee will be required to gather documentary evidence that he/she meets the minimum requirements for the position.

-It can also take up the 90 days to receive the prevailing wage determination from the Department of Labor.
+It can also take up to 90 days to receive the prevailing wage determination from the Department of Labor.

 The employer must then observe a 30-day “quiet period” after the advertisement is run, posting notice is posted, or union notice is provided to the representative (whichever comes last), during which the institution must wait to receive any applications for the position as a result of the placed advertisement or internal posting notice.

-Adjudication of the PERM application by the Department of Labor for straightforward special handling cases is currently taking between 6-7 months.
-A small percentage of cases are approved more quickly, and a small percentage of cases take longer.
+Adjudication of the PERM application by the Department of Labor for straightforward special handling cases is currently taking between 3-4 months (note that this changes frequently).
 PERM applications are adjudicated on a case-by-case basis, and there is no guarantee of a decision by a particular time.

 If the PERM case is ultimately denied, the institution has the option of filing an appeal.
 This appeal would have to state the employer’s argument for why it believes the PERM application was denied in error.
 The certifying officer can either agree with that argument and approve the application, deny it, or forward it to the Board of Alien Labor Certification Appeals (BALCA).
 BALCA will then evaluate the application and evidence presented, and make a final binding decision on the case.
 Note that an employer can file a “Motion to Reopen” for re-review, if the certifying officer denies the PERM application after appeal.